berikv/BatchedCollection/Readme.md

 ### Detailed Explanation

 The `batched(by:)` function extends collection types to split their elements into batches of a specified size.
 This is particularly useful when processing large collections in chunks to optimize performance or to meet certain constraints.
-The return type of `batched(by:)` is a
+The return type of `batched(by:)` is a BatchedSubSequence, which itself is a collection of Collection.SubSequence of the original collection:

 <img alt="Batched diagram" src="batched.png" width="500">